-MST is a two semester, hands-on, project based course that incorporates many areas of science with math applications and technology.
-MST I will focus on skill building through projects, and MST II will expand on those skills.
-Projects may include woodworking, puzzle and game design, 3D printing, community service, consumer science, catapults, bottle rockets, food science, and others.
+MST is a hands-on, project based course where students will familiarize themselves with physical and digital tools and techniques through project based assignments.
+For some assignments, students will have some freedom in choosing their project, further developing skills/knowledge in a topic of their choice.
+Topics may include woodworking, electronics, puzzle and game design, 3D printing, community service, consumer science, catapults, bottle rockets, food science, and others.